James M. Canty: Personal interests

 Canty was a Congregationalist as a Sunday school superintendent and teacher at his church.
 He was also active in civic affairs, and served as an officer in the Institute Community Club and was a member and officer of El Cubo Club, a community civic organization in Institute.

 Later life and death

 In 1945, Canty participated as a fundraising captain in Institute in a fundraising initiative to raise $30,000 for the construction of a permanent YMCA in Charleston.
 In May 1950, Canty's former department, then known as the Trade and Technical Division of West Virginia State College, held a banquet in honor of Canty and other emeritus instructors of mechanical industries.
 In September 1950, West Virginia State's ROTC unit honored Canty in a special ceremony for his involvement with the college's military training corps program.
 He had cataract surgery at Shepherd Hospital in Charleston in August 1961.
-Following an extended illness, Canty died at his residence in Institute on February 16, 1964, of lobar pneumonia while suffering from prostate cancer.
-He was survived by three of his daughters—Portia C. Dansby, Marcia C. Hammonds, and Grace C. Mitchell—and six grandchildren.
+Following an extended illness, Canty died at his residence in Institute on February 16, 1964, of lobar pneumonia after developing prostate cancer.
+He was survived by three of his daughters: Portia C. Dansby, Marcia C. Hammonds, and Grace C. Mitchell—and six grandchildren.